omundy/learn-csharp-milestones/README.md

 # C# Unity Milestones

-Below is a list of tasks that correspond roughly to the "Take Action" sections of [Learning C# by Developing Games with Unity 2020](https://www.packtpub.com/product/learning-c-by-developing-games-with-unity-2020-fifth-edition/9781800207806) by Harrison Ferrone.
+Below is a list of tasks that correspond roughly to the "Take Action" sections of [Learning C# by Developing Games with Unity](https://www.packtpub.com/product/learning-c-by-developing-games-with-unity-seventh-edition/9781837636877) by Harrison Ferrone.
 By mid-semester, everyone should...

 - Understand what the task is asking
 - Be able to do the task